-Vineyards Grown in the Negrar Valley in Valpolicella, Italy, where the soil is loose, stony, morainic.
+Negrar Valley in Valpolicella, Italy.
+The soil is loose, stony and morainic.

 Bouquet: Ample, complex, elegant and fruity with notes of toasted wood.